The uncertainty of a tournament draw: Insights from the Champions League: A case study: the 2024/25 reform of the UEFA Champions League

 Table~\ref{Table1} identifies these teams in all seasons between 2019/20 and 2025/26.
 Note that in our simulations, four teams are added to the new design until the 2023/24 season, while four teams are removed from the new design in the 2024/25 and 2025/26 seasons.
 The fifth-ranked association was always France between the 2019/20 and 2025/26 seasons.

 We opted to implement the seeding policy used between the 2003/04 and 2014/15 seasons in the old design, and the official seeding in the new design, which are essentially the same.
 Both are determined by UEFA club coefficients, except for the automatic assignment of the titleholder to Pot 1.
-Even though this choice does not allow us to directly compare the pre-2024 and post-2024 designs, it is attractive from an academic perspective for several reasons.
+Even though this choice does not allow us to directly compare the old and new designs, it is attractive from an academic perspective for several reasons.
 First, the seeding reform is essentially independent of playing in the traditional group stage or in an incomplete round-robin format, and we want to uncover the impact of the latter change.
 Second, the effect of the 2015/16 seeding reform has already been studied in the literature \citep{CoronaForrestTenaHorrilloWiper2019, DagaevRudyak2019}.
 Third, the seeding regime applied between the 2018/19 and 2023/24 seasons is strongly sensitive to which teams won the national leagues of the highest-ranked associations, as well as the UEFA Europa League.
 Thus, analysing its effect might require some simplifying assumptions that can be easily debated.

 For ease of implementation, the group draw in the old design is simulated by a rejection sampler, which checks the association constraint: a random draw is generated such that each group contains one team from each pot, but it is dismissed if any group contains two teams from the same country.
 We do not consider the TV pairings as they are not known in the 2024/25 and 2025/26 seasons, where the scheduling of the league phase remains a ``black box''.
 In the new design, the official sequential draw procedure is followed.
 First, a team from Pot 1 is drawn randomly.
 Its eight opponents are drawn in home-away pairs sequentially from Pot 1 to Pot 4 with uniform probability.
-An integer program excludes all pairs that would lead to a deadlock when the remaining teams cannot be drawn without violating a draw constraint (see \citet{DevriesereGoossensSpieksma2025} for the details).
-Even though the possibility of an outcome that cannot be scheduled in eight matchdays is not explicitly avoided, such a scenario is extremely unlikely (and would be rejected by the integer program ex post).
+An integer program excludes all pairs that would lead to a deadlock when the remaining teams cannot be drawn without violating a draw constraint (see \citet{DevriesereGoossensSpieksma2026} and the Appendix for the details).
 The draw continues with choosing another team from Pot 1 randomly.
 This mechanism is repeated until the last team in Pot 3 is assigned to its opponents from Pot 4.